Learning Adaptive Perturbation-Conditioned Contexts for Robust Transcriptional Response Prediction: Introduction

-We argue that mean-collapse arises not from insufficient data or features, but from a mismatch between model design and the sparse nature of perturbation responses.
-For each perturbation, only \textit{a small subset of genes} shows strong changes, and these genes are typically related to the perturbed gene through biological pathways \cite{wu2009sparse}.
-A useful perturbation model should therefore meet two requirements: it should isolate the true signal from noise under high variability, and it should use biological structure to guide this separation.
-Most existing methods treat knowledge graphs as dense and static \cite{wenkel2025txpert, he2025morph}, using them for global embedding rather than selecting perturbation-relevant genes.
-In noisy settings, this can spread the signal across many unrelated genes and increase false positives.
+We trace mean collapse to how perturbation effects are modeled and supervised, rather than to data limitations.
+For each perturbation, only a small subset of genes---often \textit{1--10\% of measured genes}---shows strong expression changes, and these genes are typically direct interaction partners or downstream targets of the perturbed gene in known regulatory pathways \cite{wu2009sparse, replogle2022mapping}.
+Addressing this requires two things: separating perturbation-specific signal from background variation, and using biological structure to guide that separation.
+Existing knowledge-graph methods address neither directly \cite{wenkel2025txpert, he2025morph}.
+They use the graph as a dense, static input for global embedding rather than as a mechanism for selecting perturbation-relevant genes.
+As a result, signal spreads across unrelated genes and false positives accumulate.

 Based on these observations, we propose \textsc{AdaPert}, a perturbation-conditioned method that directly addresses mean-collapse by modeling sparsity and biological structure.
-Rather than treating knowledge graphs as fixed templates, \textsc{AdaPert} learns a perturbation-conditioned context (subgraph) for each perturbation.
-Starting from control cells, the method selects genes related to the perturbed gene and forms a compact subgraph from the full graph.
-An adaptive learning scheme then limits variation in non-responsive genes and uses responsive genes to refine the subgraph representation.
-This design enables robust modeling of perturbation-specific transcriptional changes under noisy settings.
+Rather than treating knowledge graphs as fixed templates, \textsc{AdaPert} learns a perturbation-conditioned context for each perturbation.
+Starting from control cells, the method selects genes related to the perturbed gene and extracts a compact subgraph from the full graph.
+An adaptive learning scheme then controls variation in non-responsive genes and uses responsive genes to refine the subgraph extraction.
+This design enables robust modeling of perturbation-specific transcriptional changes under the noisy settings.

-We evaluate \textsc{AdaPert} on multiple genetic perturbation benchmarks.
-Across datasets, \textsc{AdaPert} consistently outperforms existing methods on multiple metrics, with the largest gains on DEG-aware metrics, indicating better modeling of perturbation-specific transcriptional changes.
-We further provide a comprehensive analysis across perturbations with different effect-size.
+We evaluate \textsc{AdaPert} on four single-cell CRISPR perturbation benchmarks (K562, RPE1, HEPG2, and JURKAT) under the challenging \emph{unseen-perturbation} setting.
+Across datasets, \textsc{AdaPert} consistently outperforms these methods, with the largest gains on the DEG-aware metrics that are most sensitive to perturbation-specific signals.
+We further provide a comprehensive analysis stratified by perturbation effect-size, showing that \textsc{AdaPert}'s advantage persists even for small-effect perturbations\,---\,the regime where mean-collapse is most severe\,---\,improving differential-expression recovery by up to $28\%$ over the strongest baseline.
 These results show that learning adaptive perturbation-conditioned context on biological knowledge graphs improves perturbation prediction in noisy settings.